 Works Cited Entry: A notation, following MLA format, of a particular source.
 These are located on the works cited page.
 This is detail work: you must follow the guidelines exactly, paying particular attention to the placement and order of dates, commas and periods.
 Luckily, this is a one time deal: do it right and do it once.
-I have several examples of commonly used sources in Read: I expect you to follow them.
+I have several examples of commonly used sources in this packet: I expect you to follow them (see "Citing Sources" Error!
+Bookmark not defined.) for many specific examples).